 I think I’m forever changed since using a ravioli mold for this sweet corn ravioli recipe!
 It had a couple of minute learning curve, but once I figured it out, it made the CUTEST little ravioli – that absolutely rivaled the appearance of my homemade ones.
 Rustic is sometimes cute.

-The pasta mold* I have (er, took from my parents.
+The pasta maker* I have (er, took from my parents.
 Thanks, mom and dad! ;)) came with a plastic form and with a metal cut-out piece.
 If you’re also confused by the two pieces, let me try to explain.

 - Sprinkle semolina flour along the cutting edges the metal cut-out sheet and then place a sheet of pasta over it, making sure the dough falls over the sides somewhat.